Stoma

 The most common indication for stoma placement is disease.
 Stoma is associated with intestines, rectum, and urinary tract diseases.
 Many interrelated factors influence the final decision to perform a stoma.
 Wanting to place a stoma also takes into account the patient's general condition, the type of surgery used and the level of disease.
 Stoma removal surgery is done for urgent or elective indications.
 This procedure is done in some cases.
 Reasons for doing stomas include:

-Diseases Of The Intestine
+Diseases of the Intestine

 Most often, a stoma is done where there are serious intestinal problems.
 The most common indications for urgent stoma placement include acute bowel perforationTrusted Source.
 Symptoms of bowel perforation mainly include severe pain in a specific part of the abdomen or the entire abdomen.
 It quickly increases and becomes difficult to bear.
 It is then necessary to go to medical care to be able to place a stoma so that peritonitis and other complications do not occur.